-We would recommend combination logos if you are unsure about the first six logo types we mentioned.
+We recommend a combination of logos if you're unsure about the first six logo types we mentioned.
 However, no matter which kind of logo you decide to use, spend some time researching and ensuring that no other brand uses a similar concept.

 How to Make Your Own Logo

 Now that you're familiar with all the different logo types, it's time to make your own logo!

 And there's no better vector tool for logo-making than Vectornator!
 This saves you the cost of logo design by an external agency.